Skip to main content

 Building RAG Pipelines That Actually Work in Production

-Building a RAG demo that answers questions from a PDF takes an afternoon.
+Building a RAG demo that answers questions from a PDF takes an afternoon with LangChain, a vector store, and 50 lines of Python.
 Building a RAG system that reliably answers questions from 50,000 documents in production takes weeks of engineering.
-The gap is in retrieval quality, chunking strategy, and evaluation.
-Most teams get excited by the demo, ship it, and then spend months debugging why the chatbot gives wrong or irrelevant answers.
-The model isn't the problem.
-It's what you're feeding it.
+The gap is in retrieval quality, chunking strategy, and evaluation rigor.
+Most teams get excited by the demo, ship it, and then spend months debugging why the chatbot gives wrong or irrelevant answers to edge cases.
+The model is almost never the problem.
+What you feed it is.
+In our experience across 15+ production RAG deployments, retrieval quality accounts for 80% of answer quality issues.
+If the right context is in the prompt, modern foundation models like Claude 3.5 Sonnet will generate an accurate answer.
+If the wrong context is in the prompt, even the most capable model will produce a confident, wrong response.

 Chunking Is Where Most Teams Go Wrong